Jamtoad/Bullfrog/README.md

 `getSystem(systemName)` - Gets the requested system.
 If one is not found then it will return an error. | NOTE - You cannot use this to get systems across the server / client boundary.

-`setupSystems(systemDirectory)` - This will loop through the specified systemDirectory and get all of the children.
+`setupSystems(systemDirectory or {table of systems})` - This will loop through the specified systemDirectory/table and get all of the children.
 It will then check if that system has a module for the current environment.
 If it finds one it will require it and add it to the systems pool.
 If the module has a onSetup() function this is when it gets called.

 `start()` - Loops through all the setup systems and if those systems have an onStart() function it will call them, thereby starting the systems.